Featured image of post Azure Bicep Modules Explained: Clean, Reusable, and Ready for Scale

 Real-World Examples and Use Cases

-Example 1: Creating a Reusable Virtual Network Module ๐ŸŒ
+Example 1: A Reusable Virtual Network Module

-The Module: vnet.bicep
+Module: vnet.bicep

 1